sloukit/pydew-valley-uzh-second-study/README.md

 > ```

 ## Use of AI
-We do not to use AI for visual and design tasks.
+We do not use AI for visual and design tasks.

 ## Contributing